tanmoy-12/MediCure/README.md

 <p>The script.js file contains JavaScript functions that add interactivity and functionality to the MEDIcure web application:</p>

 <ul>
   <li>Get In Touch Functionality: The submit button click event listener captures user input (name, phone number, email, and message) from the contact form.
 It constructs a mailto link with the user's information and the recipient's email address.
 Upon clicking the submit button, the function redirects the user to their default email client with the pre-filled message, allowing them to contact the MEDIcure team easily.
 Here I implemented this "Get in Touch" without using any backend technology.
-It is simply created by using javascript where the customer query will be directly send to the provided mail id.</li>
+It is simply created by using javascript and SMTP protocol where the customer query will be directly send to the provided mail id.</li>
   <li>Navigation Links: Event listeners are added to the navigation links to enable smooth scrolling to different sections of the webpage.
 When users click on a navigation link, the page scrolls smoothly to the corresponding section.</li>
 </ul>